What qualifications do I need to join the Faculty of Homeopathy?

 If I get Faculty qualifications can I practice as a homeopath?

-The Faculty of Homeopathy’s qualifications are for statutorily registered healthcare professionals.
+The Faculty of Homeopathy’s qualifications are for statutorily registrable healthcare professionals.
 Faculty members integrate homeopathy with their conventional healthcare practice.
-If you want to practise homeopathy and you are not a statutorily registered healthcare professional contact the Society of Homeopaths.
+Non-healthcare professionals may contact other homeopathic registers of their choice/geography.
+If you want to practise homeopathy and you are not a statutorily registered healthcare professional contact the Society of Homeopaths or the Alliance of Registered Homeopaths.

 Can I do your exams without Faculty-accredited training?

 We advise you to complete Faculty-accredited training before attempting the exams.
-However, if you feel you have equivalent experience and would like to take an exam without training or apply for a qualification without examination, apply directly to the Education & Quality Officer - firstname.lastname@example.org
+However, if you feel you have equivalent experience and would like to take an exam without training or apply for a qualification without examination, apply directly to the Membership & Education Officer -

 Where can I go to get Faculty-accredited training?